Sakura-winter/Dir_manager/README.md

 ```
 ## 📌 Contributing Guidelines

-We welcome contributions to improve the **AI-Powered Directory Management System**!
+I welcome contributions to improve the **AI-Powered Directory Management System**!
 Follow these guidelines to ensure a smooth and efficient process.

 ---